10 of our most important Ecuador traditions

 Here are some of the most popular Ecuador holiday traditions, some of which you might be able to experience yourself, depending on when you visit.

 Inti Raymi is a Kichwa word that translates into “Sun Festival”, in Spanish.
-It’s celebrated in the Andes to honor the Incan Sun God, Inti.
+It’s celebrated in the Andes to honor the sun, the Inca God, Inti.
 This occurs on June 21st of every year, which coincides with the annual solstice, when the sun appears to reach its highest point.

-Inti Raymi is a festival that is directly related to the end of the harvest season and, to this day, is recognized country-wide.
-For the festivities, crops like corn, beans, and potatoes are shared and a traditional corn-based beverage called chicha is distributed.
+Inti Raymi celebrates the end of the harvest season and enjoys nationwide recognition.
+People share crops like corn, beans, and potatoes during the festivities, and they distribute a traditional corn-based beverage called chicha.

 Along with celebrating the Incan Sun God, Inti, many people also observe and give thanks to Mother Earth, called Pachamama in Kchwa.